microsoft/service-fabric-observer/README.md

 [Read more about Service Fabric Health Reports](https://docs.microsoft.com/azure/service-fabric/service-fabric-report-health)

-FO ships with an AppInsights telemetry implementation, other providers can be used by implementing the [IObserverTelemetryProvider interface](/FabricObserver/Observers/Interfaces/IObserverTelemetryProvider.cs).
+FO ships with both an Azure ApplicationInsights and Azure LogAnalytics telemetry implementation.
+Other providers can be used by implementing the [ITelemetryProvider interface](/FabricObserver/Observers/Interfaces/ITelemetryProvider.cs).

 For more information about **the design of FabricObserver**, please see the [Design readme](./Documentation/Design.md).